haelmic3/decentralised-streaming/README.md

 ### Server layout
 will determin.

+## Open-Souce Closed-Commit
+To keep the source clean this project will not accept code from unknown indeviduals.
+Please feel free to fork under the provided license but never push to to the source.
+This is a slow-moving project.
+This is a usecase of applied code to be completed over years.
+The commit structure is fragile by design.

 ## What is the commit structure?

-I've tried feature branches.
+I've worked with feature branches.
 They were a mess.
 So I don't know what I'll do but probably this:
  - minor changes will be increased by 0.0.1 for fixing stuff correctly
  - major changes will be increased by 0.1.0 for adding stuff working